bkjohn2018/fuel-tracker/MODEL_CARD.md

 - **Rollback Capability**: Previous forecasts preserved in lineage log

 ## Forecast Details
+## Latest Forecast Statistics
+- **Model Used**: baseline
+- **Forecast Horizon**: 12 months
+- **Forecast Mean**: 77.04 MMcf
+- **PI Half-Width**: 9.32 MMcf
+- **Generated**: 2025-10-17 22:50:00 UTC

 - **Horizon**: 12 months
 - **Frequency**: Monthly (month-end dates)
 - **Prediction Intervals**: Naive bands using historical MAE
-- **Last Forecast**: [Auto-updated]
+- **Last Forecast**: 2025-10-17 22:50:00 UTC
 - **Confidence Level**: 95% (configurable)

 ## Compliance & Controls
 ### Lineage Philosophy: PTA vs. PPA

 In accounting, Prior Period Adjustments (PPAs) are formal restatements of prior financial results to reflect new or corrected information under GAAP/FERC guidance.
-In Fuel Tracker, the analogous concept for forecasting and reconciliation is the Point-in-Time Archive (PTA) — a complete analytical snapshot that captures all data and model context as they existed at a specific time.
+In FIRE, the analogous concept for forecasting and reconciliation is the Point-in-Time Archive (PTA) - a complete analytical snapshot that captures all data and model context as they existed at a specific time.

 - PPA (Accounting) → Ensures financial transparency and compliance for restatements.
 - PTA (Analytics) → Ensures analytical reproducibility and lineage integrity across forecast vintages.

 Each PTA carries a unique `batch_id` and `asof_ts`, forming a verifiable lineage chain that allows the system to reproduce any historical forecast or reconciliation exactly as it was run.

-This deliberate terminology avoids confusion for accounting and audit audiences, reinforcing that Fuel Tracker’s revision logic is analytical, not financial — designed to preserve the integrity of forecasts, not to restate results.
+This deliberate terminology avoids confusion for accounting and audit audiences, reinforcing that FIRE's revision logic is analytical, not financial - designed to preserve the integrity of forecasts, not to restate results.
 - **FERC Alignment**: Designed for Account 820 reporting requirements
 - **ASC 980 Compliance**: Probable recovery assessment for fuel surcharge recognition
 - **GAAP Compliance**: Audit trail supports financial reporting